 The abuse at Camp Barrett did not occur in isolation.
 It is part of a larger, deeply troubling pattern of misconduct reported across San Diego County, including:

-- Kearny Mesa Juvenile Detention Facility (KMJDF): A now-closed facility once housing up to 359 youth.
+- Kearny Mesa Juvenile Detention Facility (KMJDF): A now-closed facility that once housed up to 359 youth.

 - Rancho Del Campo Juvenile Ranch: Known for routine and unjustified pepper spray use against minors—used as a pretext to force children into showers where sexual abuse occurred.